 The 2020 figures reflect the effects of the consolidation of the UBI Group starting from the acquisition date (therefore for the August-December period).
-For additional details, please refer to the 2020 Consolidated
+For additional details, please refer to the 2020 Consolidated Financial Statements

-The 2020 figures reflect the effects of the consolidation of the UBI Group starting from the acquisition date (therefore for the August-December period).
+^{}The 2020 figures reflect the effects of the consolidation of the UBI Group starting from the acquisition date (therefore for the August-December period).
 For additional details, please refer to the 2020 Consolidated Financial Statements.

 1. The figures differ from those of the income statement in the annual report, as the remuneration of the financial consultant networks was reclassified as "Personnel expenses".
+The 2020 amount includes the employee benefits relative to the agreement on staff exit incentives signed with the trade unions as a result of the integration with UBI Banca.

-The 2020 amount includes the engative goodwill recognised on the UBI Group acquisition.
+2. The 2020 amount includes the negative goodwill recognised on the UBI Group acquisition.

 3. The figures differ from those of the income statement in the annual report due to the exclusion of unrealised gains/losses, now recognised in a separate item.

-4. The figures differ from those of the income statement in the annual report due to the exclusion of unrealised gains/losses, now recognised in a separate item.
-4. The figures differ from those of the income statement in the annual report as they also included, since the charge is represented through the amortisation of the asset relating to the right of use and as interest expense on the debt.
-The 2020, within the innucl report as they also include the remuneration pild to the financial consultant networks.
-6. In both financial years the distributions to the shareholders were defined in accordance with the ECB Recommendations and dividend distributions during the COVID-19 pandemic.
-For 2020, it was decided to submit a proposal to the Shareholders' Meeting approved by the Surgers Plan, a distribution party of 694 million euro, equal to the maximum allowed by the European Central Bank Recommendation of 15 December 2020, within the limit of 20 basis points of the consolidated Consultant networks on 31 March 2020 of the allocations approved by the Surger and a single of the allocation of 3,505 million euro of adjusted consolidated for the corvers is envised.
-The 2020 envince the shareholders' Meeting approved by the Surger and a consultant networks.
-7. The figures diff
+4. The figures differ from those of the income statement in the annual report due to the exclusion of unifiered taxes and donations and gifts, and taxes and other charges regarding the banking industry, now recognised in a separate item.
+As of 2019, in application of IFRS 16, leasing payments are no longer included, since the charge is represented through the amortisation of the asset relating to the right of use and as interest expense on the debt.
+The 2020 amount includes the charges for integration following the acquisition of UBI Banca.

+5. The figures differ from those of the income statement in the annual report as they also include the remuneration paid to the financial consultant networks.

+6. In both financial years the distributions to the shareholders were defined in accordance with the ECG Recommendations on dividend distributions during the COVID-19 pandemic.
+For 2020, it was decided to sub riting approasal to the Shareholders's Meeting for the distribution, partly from the share premium reserve, of a total dividend payout of 694 million euro, equal to the maximum allowed by the European Central Bank Recommendation of 15 December 2021, and in line with the 2018-2021

+Society